mat1th/screens-CMS/README.md

 express-session      | 1.10.1  | Simple session middleware for Express
 gsap                 | 1.18.5  | Think of GSAP as the Swiss Army Knife of animation...but better.
-It animates anything JavaScript can touch (CSS properties, canvas library objects, SVG, generic objects, whatever) and it solves countless browser inconsistencies, all with blazing speed (up hbs                  | 1.18.2  | Express.js template engine plugin for Handlebars path                 | 4.0.0   | This is an exact copy of the NodeJS ’path’ module published to the NPM registry.
-MySQL                | 2.5.4   | A node.js driver for MySQL.
+It animates anything JavaScript can touch (CSS properties, canvas library objects, SVG, generic objects, whatever) and it solves countless browser inconsistencies, all with blazing speed (up hbs                  | 1.18.2  | Express.js template engine plugin for Handlebars MySQL                | 2.5.4   | A node.js driver for MySQL.
 It is written in JavaScript, does not require compiling, and is 100% MIT licensed. body-parser          | 1.10.1  | Node.js body parsing middleware moment               | 2.9.0   | Parse, validate, manipulate, and display dates